wycongwisc/urdf-loader-test-vr/README.md

 - The `master` spreadsheet stores the ID of the spreadsheet that subsequent POST requests will write to.
 This value will update dynamically; once a sheet reaches 500,000 rows the script will automatically create a new spreadsheet and update the current sheet ID.
 The script is also linked to this spreadsheet (go to Extensions > `Apps Script).
 - The `sessions` spreadsheet stores a randomely generated session ID, a timestamp, and the operating system of the user each time the application is loaded.
 - The `task` spreadsheet stores the session ID, the task name, and the time it took to complete the task.
-- All other spreadsheets contain data about the robot which is logged every 5 milleseconds.
+- All other spreadsheets contain data about the robot joints which is logged every 5 milleseconds.
 Each entry also contains a session ID which corresponds to those in the `sessions` spreadsheet.
 The name of each spreadsheet is the timestamp of the first entry.

+For a tutorial on how this was set up, see [Setting up a Google Sheets Backend with Google Apps Scripts](google-sheets-api-tutorial.md).

 ## Debugging VR